 Any loss in value of the bottle, after the restoration is completed, is agreed upon between the policyholder and the insurer.
 This usually requires the assistance of a professional valuer.

-If you have any questions about private whisky collection insurance, you can get in touch with me by clicking the link below.
+If you have any questions about private whisky collection insurance, you can visit this page, or you can get in touch with me by clicking the link below.

 Image supplied courtesy of Bonhams